KermanX/reactive-vscode/docs/examples/index.md

 - [Editor Decoration](./editor-decoration/index) - A simple example that adds decorations to the active editor depending on the configuration.

-- [Theme Detector](./theme-detector/index) - Detects the user's theme, and show a message accordingly.
+- [Theme Detector](./theme-detector/index) - Detect the user's theme, and show a message accordingly.

-- [FS Watcher](./fs-watcher/index) - Watches dynamic multiple directories via VSCode Watcher API.
+- [FS Watcher](./fs-watcher/index) - Watch a dynamic set of files via the VSCode Watcher API.